itamarst/eliot/docs/source/outputting/output.rst

 Configuring Logging Output
 ==========================

-You can register "destinations" to handle logging output.
-A destination is a callable that takes a message dictionary.
+You can register "destinations" to handle logging output; a destination is a callable that takes a message dictionary.
-For example, if we want each message to be encoded in JSON and written on a new line on stdout:
+For example, if we want to just print each new message:

 .. code-block:: python